drdn/openRefine/200206-openrefine.md

 4. Click in the `Character encoding` box and set it to `UTF-8`
 5. Ensure the first row is used to create the column headings by checking `Parse next 1 line(s) as column headers`
 6. Make sure the `Parse cell text into numbers, dates, ...` box is not checked so OpenRefine doesn't try to automatically detect numbers
-7. The Project Name box in the upper right cornder will default to the title of your imported file.
+7. The Project Name box in the upper right corner will default to the title of your imported file.
 Click in the `Project Name` box to give it a different name.
 8. Click `Create Project >>` at the top right of the screen.
 This will create the project and open it for you.
 Projects are saved as you work on them, so there is no need to save copies as you go along.